 Marketing researcher should collect accurate information and report to the research organization & client without any bias.

-Ethical Issues Involving Protection of the Public
+Ethical Issues In Marketing Research Involving the Protection of the Public

 The falsified report may include –

-b.
-Misleading reporting
+- Misleading reporting

-c.
-Nonobjective research
+- Nonobjective research

 We can explain these points with the help of examples-